rnpbr/opennetworking-docs/docs/en/Ferramentas/Zabbix/index.md

 ## :octicons-checklist-24: 3.
 Prerequisites

-Make sure you meet the following prerequisites before installation:
+Ensure that you meet the following prerequisites before installation:

 1. **br-lab network configured**:
-    - The **br-lab** network is mandatory to isolate services in the environment.
-For more details on this configuration, see the [**First Steps: Preparing the Environment**](../Primeiros passos - preparando o ambiente.md) guide.
+    - The **br-lab** network is required to isolate services in the environment.
+For more details on this configuration, consult the [**Getting Started: Preparing the Environment**](../Primeiros passos - preparando o ambiente.md) guide.

 2. **Required Packages**:
     - `docker`, `docker-compose`, `curl`.